UMP 94x28 [3xM10] GW F300 GOLD Lina / N38 - search holder

 bulk discounts:

 Give us a call tel: +48 888 99 98 98 or contact us via form on the contact page.
-You can check the lifting capacity as well as the shape of magnet in our power calculator magnetic calculator
+You can check the strength and the appearance of magnet in our magnetic mass calculator power calculator

 Orders placed by 2:00 PM will be shipped on the same business day.